-Mohammad Sadoghi joined IBM T.J.
-Watson after receiving his PhD from the Computer Science department at the University of Toronto in 2013, where he was a member of Middleware Systems Research Group (MSRG) and Database Group.
+Mohammad Sadoghi is an Assistant Professor in the Computer Science Department at Purdue University.
+Previously, he was a Research Staff Member at IBM T.J.
+Watson Research Center for three years.
+He received his PhD from the Computer Science Department at the University of Toronto in 2013, where he was a member of Middleware Systems Research Group (MSRG) and Database Group.
 He was the recipient of the Ontario Graduate Scholarship (2006-2007) and the NSERC Canada Graduate Scholarship (2007-2008, 2009-2011).

 In 2011, Mohammad was a research Intern at IBM T.J.
 Watson working with Dr. Richard Hull on formalizing the semantics of distributed and de-coupled execution of IBM Business Entity with Life-cycle (BEL-GSM) through publish/subscribe primitives and on extending PADRES, an enterprise-grade event management platform (an open-source research project), to execute IBM BEL-GSM model.
 In 2012, Mohammad held another Research Intern position at IBM T.J.
 Watson working with Dr. Bishwaranjan Bhattacharjee, Dr. Mustafa Canim, and Prof. Kenneth Ross focusing on enhancing database query processing engine using solid state disks.